 |1846-12-02||Yasuda Shusaku||Invincible - The Games of Shusaku|

 |1847-04-02||Yasuda Shusaku||Go World Iss.
 1, Invincible - The Games of Shusaku|

 |1851-11-21||Honinbo Shusaku||Invincible - The Games of Shusaku|

-- His first challenge game against Gen'an is said the be the longest game ever.
+- His first challenge game against Gen'an is said to be the longest game ever in playing time.
 They played from Dec.
 22-26, 1840 & Jan.
 1, 2, 4, 5, 1841 from 9-5, except for the last day which started at 10, equaling 71-hours.
 The match is featured in episode one of the Hikaru no Go anime.

 - In 1860, he played a jubango with his pupil, Murase Shuho (then known as Murase Yakichi).
 However, only four records of the match exist with the score of 1-win, 1-jigo and 2-losses.